Join BloonsUp News and get your free Balloon Arch Instructions, extra tips, discounts & more!

 Photo source: Balloon City USA

-Not only will you create a real eye-catcher with this balloon backdrop, but you'll also get a lovely scent from the interspersed flowers.
+Not only will you create a real eye-catcher with this balloon backdrop, but you'll also get a lovely scent from the floral arrangements.

 Image and instructions: Sisoo